OneNoteDev/Android-REST-API-Explorer/README.md

 * Initial release

 ##Device requirements
-To run the REST explorer project, your device must meet the following requirements:
+To run the REST Explorer project, your device must meet the following requirements:
 * Android API level 16 or newer

 ###Prerequisites